 School is more difficult these days as you want to be invisible and to be left alone, you feel like all the attention is on you, which is the opposite of what you want, you already feel like an outsider in school with social workers pulling you out of lessons, but now it’s every time you bump into your head of year she’s asking how you are, but you want to be invisible.

-Since you started secondary school you’ve been compared to your older sister, the teachers wait until the end of the lesson to tell you that you’re nothing like her, you hate the fact they compare you to each other.
-You purposely sit at the back of the classroom as you feel you won’t be noticed, and you don’t want the teacher’s attention; you want to be invisible, and that feeling of wanting to be invisible stays with you for a while.
+Since you started secondary school, you’ve been compared to your older sister; the teachers wait until the end of the lesson to tell you that you’re nothing like her; you hate the fact they compare you to each other.
+You purposely sit at the back of the classroom as you feel you won’t be noticed, and you don’t want the teacher’s attention; you want to be invisible, and that feeling of wanting to be hidden stays with you for a while.
 There’s a lot you’re dealing with now, and things at home aren’t the same, but you feel like you have to keep it to yourself to be strong for mum.

-You wait until mom is dressed and fine before you even think about leaving for school, but by the time you get there, your already half an hour late, but being in school is the last thing on your mind.
-Your only a few minutes away from the school when you don’t feel like you can face it today.
-All the questions of why your late and many other questions to follow, and so you turn back around and go home.
+You wait until mom is dressed and fine before you even think about leaving for school, but by the time you get there, you already half an hour late, but being in school is the last thing on your mind.
+You are only a few minutes away from the school when you don’t feel like you can face it today.
+All the questions of why you are late and many other questions to follow, so you turn back around and go home.

-As your walking back home, you’re talking to yourself about what to say to mom when you get in as you know she’s going to ask questions about why you’re not at school.
+As your walk back home, you’re talking to yourself about what to say to mom when you get in, as you know she’s going to ask questions about why you’re not at school.
 You think of a good excuse, and you hope that mom believes you, your about 5 minutes from home, and you just can’t face going home just yet, so you go to the one place that brings you a bit of peace which is standing outside the church you grew up in by the big tree.
-Ever since you were a kid, there was something about the church that drew you in, but sometimes you didn’t have the courage to go in, and so you stand by the big tree and look at the church.
+Ever since you were a kid, there was something about the church that drew you in, but sometimes you didn’t dare to go in, and so you stand by the big tree and look at the church.

 After half an hour of standing by the big tree opposite the church, you decide it’s time to face the music and go home.
 You take your time walking back home, and then when you get in, you tell mom your excuse.
 She bought it, or at least you think she did.
 You get out of your school uniform, put your pyjamas on and lie on your bed with your two teddies.
-You remember how if dad caught you at home, you’d be in trouble, you found a CD that really reminds you of him, which brings back memories of him sitting on your bed telling you stories of different things, the songs make you really miss him.
+You remember how if dad caught you at home, you’d be in trouble; you found a CD that reminds you of him, which brings back memories of him sitting on your bed telling you stories of different things.
+The songs make you miss him.

-Its been about a week now since you haven’t had the courage to go into school.
-You’re not sure what is actually stopping you from going in, but somehow trying to go back to having a normal life doesn’t sit right with you.
-Everything still seems so unreal you still haven’t gotten over losing dad, and let’s face, it’s not some quick fix; you don’t know how you are supposed to carry on when nothing is the same anymore.
+It’s been about a week since you haven’t dared to go to school.
+You’re not sure what is stopping you from going in, but somehow trying to go back to having an everyday life doesn’t sit right with you.
+Everything seems so unreal you still haven’t gotten over losing dad, and let’s face it, it’s not some quick fix; you don’t know how you are supposed to carry on when nothing is the same anymore.

 A month later, you’re back at school properly, but in the pit of your stomach you still don’t feel right coming to school every day, but you know if you don’t then soon enough they’ll start ringing mum, and then you have to try and get out of that one.

 You ask her nicely to shift out of your seat.
-So she does and goes back to her own seat.
-You don’t pay much attention to what your teacher is saying to the whole class as your just not feeling being in school, but the one thing you like about where you sit in English is right by the window to slightly listen whilst looking out the window.
+So she does and goes back to her seat.
+You don’t pay much attention to what your teacher says to the whole class as you do not feel like being in school, but the one thing you like about where you sit in English is right by the window to slightly listen whilst looking out the window.

 There’s only so much you can take on; as much as you hate reaching out to people, maybe it’s worth finding one person you feel like will listen and express to them what’s on your mind, how you’re feeling, about the dreams about everything because keeping all inside doesn’t help anyone.